scnlong/miniGW/README.md

 Resolution of the Identity (RI) / density fitting is not implemented.
 The current input format requires a full four-index MO-basis ERI tensor.

+The G0W0 method is a many-body perturbation theory approach in which quasiparticle excitation energies are obtained by evaluating the electronic self-energy Σ = iG0W0 from a non-interacting Green’s function G0 and a screened Coulomb interaction W0, typically starting from a density functional theory reference.

 ## Current scope

 Implemented components include: